For more ELYSIUM’S PASSAGE Blog Post links, go to

 ‘As we’ve discussed before,’ Eli said, ‘the sons of God, being vessels of Source essence, create because all have been created by one eternal Thought.
 It all begins in the Mind because when in union with the Heart, that’s all there is: Oneness.
-So, by our thoughts, we co-create the reality that is perceived.
+By this means, we co-create the reality that is perceived.
 Wheeler was absolutely right about this.’

-‘And not just Wheeler,’ Mo said, ‘most of the astute philosophers of antiquity understood how reality proceeds outwardly from the dimension of Mind.
+‘And not only Wheeler,’ Mo said, ‘most of the astute philosophers of antiquity understood how reality proceeds outwardly from the dimension of Mind.
 That can’t always be said when modern philosophy fixates on lesser, more outward concerns.’

 ‘Are you picking on me again?’
 I asked.

 ‘As you well know,’ he said, ‘Plato based his teachings on the concepts of Idea and Form.
 Predating him, Pythagoras expressed this as the Logos, a broad concept related to the universal principle of in-forming, later incorporated into the Gospel of John as the Word.’